Sebastianhju/Runeterra-5e/Items/Shops/The Early Worm.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Glacial Buckler.png" Align=right width=8% height=8%>

-- 2500 Gold
+- 4500 Gold
 - Shield

-**Steadfast**: Whenever anyone misses a melee attack roll towards you, their movement speed is reduced by 10 feet.
+**Steadfast**: Whenever anyone misses a melee attack roll towards you can spend your reaction to force them to make a dexterity saving throw against your spell save dc or be restrained in ice until the end of their next turn.
+The ice has an armor class of 10 and hitpoints equal to five times your proficiency bonus, if it is broken they are no longer restrained.

 **Mana**: You gain +5 maximum mana.

-While wielding this shield you gain +1 to your armor class.
+_While wielding this shield you gain +1 to your armor class._

 ---